MatteoBira/MatteoBira/README.md

 🧠 I'm currently learning Django, TS, tailwind and vim

-👯‍♀️ I'm looking to collaborate on Ansible
+👯‍♀️ I'm trying to collaborate on Ansible

 🤔 I'm looking for help with Django (Django REST), neovim configurations